Where is UV Disinfection Used?

 As UV is so effective in the disinfection of water, it should be no surprise that those disinfection powers can be used for other liquids as well.
 Beverage industries can use UV disinfection to clean their products just as it is used for water.

 Because UV disinfection is disinfection with light, it can be used on a variety of surfaces, making it a popular source of sterilization in food and beverage industries to clean equipment such as conveyor belts.
 Other cleaning products that use chemicals can leave behind dangerous toxins that would be dangerous for food preparation and packaging.
 Certain spectrums of UV light don’t do any damage to plastics or people, making UV disinfection especially safe for food industries.

-UV is great for cleaning surfaces, as it is able to disinfect much more efficiently than other forms of disinfection.
-Particularly in healthcare facilities, UV is able to help control the spread of infection over surfaces by providing a much more effective disinfection solution than traditional cleaning methods.
-For example, UV disinfection cleans a room in a matter of seconds, rather than the time needed to clean with other disinfection solutions.
-Many different healthcare facilities from pediatricians to dentists use UV disinfection for floors, tables, and countertops.
+UV is great for cleaning surfaces, as it can disinfect much more efficiently than other forms of disinfection.
+Particularly in school facilities, UV light can help control the spread of infection on surfaces by providing a much more effective disinfection solution than traditional cleaning methods.
+For example, UV disinfection cleans a room in a matter of seconds, rather than the time needed to clean floors, desks, tables, bookshelves, and more with other disinfection solutions — plus, some UV applications can also clean the air inside of classrooms, cafeterias, gyms, etc.

 One of the best places to take advantage of the benefits of UV disinfection is in hospitals.
 Due to the effective and efficient sterilization provided by UV disinfection, healthcare facilities and hospitals can use UV to slow the spread of infection and pathogens.

 Hospital equipment can be cleaned much faster with UV light, and sensitive equipment like goggles or glassware can be cleaned with UV without the risk of leaving residue behind.
 Hospitals don’t need to be as concerned about human error as UV disinfection can clean equipment more efficiently than traditional sterilization methods.